James Bond (2015 film): Soundtrack

 The audio launch of the film was held on 14 May 2015.
 Actor Srikanth was present as a chief guest.
 Aditya Music bagged the audio rights of the film.
 The audio was well received by the audience.
 But, due to the success of film Bahubali, they announced the release date as 24 July 2015.

 Track listing

 Release

 The movie was scheduled for a worldwide release on 26 June 2015.
-But, the release was postponed further.
 Later makers announced the release date as 24 July 2015.